Devlyn-Nelson/Bondrewd/README.md

       #[bitfield(array_bit_length = {TOTAL_AMOUNT_OF_BITS})]
 - Auto reserve fields.
 If the structures total bit amount is not a multiple of 8, the unused bits at the end will be ignored.

+Enum Derive features:
+- Derive from_primitive and into_primitive.
+- specify a Invalid variant for catching values that don't make sense. otherwise the last value will be used as a catch all.
+    #[invalid].
+- Invalid with primitive. like the Invalid catch all above but it stores the value as a variant field.

 Long answer.

 I work in a Small satellite company and when sending data between ground and orbit we try to reduce byte size where ever possible because more bytes means more susceptibility to errors/interference.
 To fix this Protocols for communicating have been made, for example Ccsds Packets.
 Due to the limited selection of space grade processors our current processor is a single core 1gz proccessor meaning fast packing/unpacking is very important.
 Reasons i needed to reinvent the wheel rather than use PackedStruct 0.6 or ModularBitfields 0.11:
   - Natural typing. use primitives directly. (neither ModularBitfields nor PackedStruct do this for fields that have bit lengths that are not powers of 2).
   - Enum Field support that can catch invalid numbers without panics.
-(PackedStruct offers this, but you are required to use a built in EnumType Wrapper which i didn't like).
+(PackedStruct offers this, but you are required to use a built in EnumType Wrapper which i didn't like, ModularBitfields panics).
   - Reverse Byte Order with no runtime cost. this reason i needed this is very stupid so don't ask.
   - Bit 0 positioning.
 Msb0 or Lsb0 (PackedStruct offers this)
   - Peek functions. unpack on a per fields basis.